Home | Site Index | Disclaimer | Email Me!

 Why are all of these children's characters smiling?
 Because they agree with us: HIT Entertainment appears to have left a whopping big "S" off the beginning of their name.
 But we won't.

-It seems that eBay seller glittersky5 bought some Thomas The Tank Engine and Bob The Builder fabrics and made some children's items from them. her crime, according to sHIT Entertainment, was to try and sell these items on eBay.
+It seems that an eBay seller named glittersky5 bought some Thomas The Tank Engine and Bob The Builder fabrics and made some children's items from them.
+Her crime, according to sHIT Entertainment, was to try and sell these items on eBay.
 So what did sHIT Entertainment do?
 They had their legal brain-rust, Matthew W. Carlin, of Gibney, Anthony & Flaherty, LLP (New York City), send glittersky5 a Cease & Desist letter accusing her of selling "unauthorized Bob the Builder apparel" saying that she was guilty of trademark infringement because sHIT Entertainment doesn't make does not produce "such Bob the Builder apparel".

 Is it just us or does everyone believe that one of the requirements for attending law school should be the ability to read and comprehend basic English?
 The listings by glittersky5 plainly stated that they were hand-crafted.
-Hand-crafted doesn't mean they were "manufactured".
+Handcrafted doesn't mean they were "manufactured".
 A simple email to inquire about the source of the item, licensed fabric, would have settled that issue.
-But, wait! there's more.
+But, wait!
+There's more.

 It appears that attorney Matthew W. Carlin, of Gibney, Anthony & Flaherty, LLP (New York City), must get paid by volume because he sent glittersky5 an almost duplicate letter/email on the same day about Bob The Builder apparel.
 Bob The Builder is another property of sHIT Entertainment.
 So, why not have one letter do the job of two?
 Mo' money, mo' money, mo' money!
 Looks like Matt-boy will be hitting up HIT for mo' money, mo' money, mo' money.
 That's what corporate lawyers do!
+Hey, Matt?
+Can you spell S-T-U-P-I-D?

 Matthew W.